 Much has changed since that time.
-Resource Center has grown to become one of the largest LGBTQ community centers in the country and a critical voice for the LGBTQ and HIV/AIDS communities.
+Resource Center has grown to become one of the largest LGBTQIA+ community centers in the country and a critical voice for the LGBTQIA+ and HIV/AIDS communities.
 Today, we continue the fight.
 Though the issues have evolved, the goal remains the same: equality.

 But our advocacy isn’t about us; it’s about YOU!

 You are the reason we continue the fight.
 We envision a world where our state and nation’s laws and culture reflect what we already know: that our communities deserve equal treatment and the respect of all.